IMAX: Feature films

-In September 2020, IMAX announced a new program called 'Filmed in IMAX', a new partnership with camera manufacturers to meet filmmaker demand for the format.
-Through the program, IMAX will certify digital cameras with brands including ARRI, Panavision, Red Digital Cinema and Sony to work in the IMAX format when paired with its post-production process.
-The new program certifies the ARRI Alexa LF and Mini LF, Panavision Millennium DXL2, Red Ranger Monstro and Komodo and Sony's CineAlta Venice cameras along with the ARRI Alexa IMAX camera previously announced with ARRI Rental.
-As part of the program, IMAX will also certify independent camera rental houses that can supply certified cameras worldwide, starting with Panavision, ARRI and Keslow Camera.
+In September 2020, IMAX announced a new program called 'Filmed in IMAX', a brand new collaboration with camera manufacturers to meet filmmaker demand for the format.
+Through the program, IMAX will certify digital cameras with brands including Arri Alexa, Panavision, Red Digital Cinema, and Sony to work in the IMAX format when paired with its post-production process.
+The new program certifies the Arri Alexa LF and Mini LF, Panavision Millennium DXL2, Red Ranger Monstro and Komodo and Sony's CineAlta Venice cameras along with the Arri Alexa IMAX camera previously announced with Arri Rental.
+As part of the program, IMAX will also certify independent camera rental houses that can supply certified cameras worldwide, starting with Panavision, Arri and Keslow Camera.
 IMAX will select only a limited number of films to participate in the program each year.
-James Gunn's The Suicide Squad (shot with the Red Ranger Monstro and Komodo), Colin Tilley's If I Can't Have Love, I Want Power (shot with the ARRI Alexa IMAX), Destin Daniel Cretton's Shang-Chi and the Legend of the Ten Rings, Denis Villeneuve's Dune, Chloé Zhao's Eternals (all three titles shot with the ARRI Alexa LF and Mini LF) and Joseph Kosinski's Top Gun: Maverick (shot with the Sony CineAlta Venice) are among the first releases certified as 'Filmed in IMAX' through the new program.
+James Gunn's The Suicide Squad (shot with the Red Ranger Monstro and Komodo), Colin Tilley's If I Can't Have Love, I Want Power (shot with the Arri Alexa IMAX), Destin Daniel Cretton's Shang-Chi and the Legend of the Ten Rings, Denis Villeneuve's Dune, Chloé Zhao's Eternals (all three titles shot with the Arri Alexa LF and Mini LF) and Joseph Kosinski's Top Gun: Maverick (shot with the Sony CineAlta Venice) are among the first releases certified as 'Filmed in IMAX' through the new program.

-Other films between 2022 and 2024 that are captured with IMAX-certified cameras are Sam Raimi's Doctor Strange in the Multiverse of Madness (Shot with the Panavision Millennium DXL2), Taika Waititi's Thor: Love and Thunder (shot with ARRI Alexa LF and Mini LF), Ryan Coogler's Black Panther: Wakanda Forever (shot with the Sony CineAlta Venice), Peyton Reed's Ant-Man and the Wasp: Quantumania (Shot with the Panavision Millennium DXL2), Michael B. Jordan's Creed III (shot with the Sony CineAlta Venice), James Wan's Aquaman and the Lost Kingdom (Shot with the ARRI Alexa LF and Mini LF), James Gunn's Guardians of the Galaxy Vol. 3 (Shot with the Red V-Raptor), Christopher McQuarrie's Mission: Impossible – Dead Reckoning Part One (Shot with ARRI Alexa LF, Mini LF and Sony CineAlta Venice), Nia DaCosta's The Marvels (Shot with the ARRI Alexa LF and Mini LF), Angel Manuel Soto's Blue Beetle, Denis Villeneuve's Dune: Part Two (shot with ARRI Alexa LF and Mini LF). and Marvel Studios' Blade.
+Other films between 2022 and 2024 that are captured with IMAX-certified cameras are Sam Raimi's Doctor Strange in the Multiverse of Madness (Shot with the Panavision Millennium DXL2), Taika Waititi's Thor: Love and Thunder (shot with Arri Alexa LF and Mini LF), Ryan Coogler's Black Panther: Wakanda Forever (shot with the Sony CineAlta Venice), Peyton Reed's Ant-Man and the Wasp: Quantumania (Shot with the Arri Alexa LF and Mini LF), Michael B. Jordan's Creed III (shot with the Sony CineAlta Venice), James Wan's Aquaman and the Lost Kingdom (Shot with the Panavision Millennium DXL2), James Gunn's Guardians of the Galaxy Vol. 3 (Shot with the Red V-Raptor), Christopher McQuarrie's Mission: Impossible – Dead Reckoning Part One (Shot with Arri Alexa LF, Mini LF and Sony CineAlta Venice), Nia DaCosta's The Marvels (Shot with the Arri Alexa LF and Mini LF), Ángel Manuel Soto's Blue Beetle, Denis Villeneuve's Dune: Part Two (shot with Arri Alexa LF and Mini LF).